2factorauth/twofactorauth/CONTRIBUTING.md

 Inside of this object,
 * The `twitter` field should be included if the site uses Twitter.
 * Facebook can also be included using the `facebook` field.
+* The URL of a contact form page can be included in the `form` field.
 * Email can be included using the `email` field.
 * The `language` field inside `contact` can be included for websites whose social media pages/communication channels do not use English.
 The language codes should be lowercase [ISO 639-1][iso-lang-wikipedia] codes.